Siem Reap to Ko Chang

 Laem Ngop to Ko Chang

 There are three piers that send boats to Ko Chang.
-The main Laem Ngop pier, Centrepoint Pier, 4km north and Thammachart Pier some 9km from Laem Ngop.
-The later two both double as car ferries and while Thammachart drops you at Ao Sapparot on Ko Chang, the other two, Laem Ngop and Centrepoint, will drop you at Dan Kao, which is a little further from all the main beaches.
+The main Laem Ngop pier, Centrepoint Pier, 3.5km north and Thammachart Pier some 9km from Laem Ngop, which is aimed primarily at travellers with cars.
+The later two both double as car ferries and while Thammachart drops you at Ao Sapparot on Ko Chang, the other two, Laem Ngop and Centrepoint, will drop you at Dan Kao, which is a little further from the main beaches.

 All of the ferries are met on Ko Chang by songtheaws which will transport you to your beach of choice.